Edlesborough

 Edlesborough is a village and civil parish in the Aylesbury Vale area of Buckinghamshire, England.
 Edlesborough is about 3 mi west-south-west of Dunstable and immediately south of the village of Eaton Bray, just over the county boundary in Bedfordshire.

 The parish dates back to Saxon times.
 Prior to the Norman conquest of 1066, it was held by the theign Ulf.
 After the conquest, it was held by Gilbert of Ghent as recorded in the 1086 Domesday Book.
 The Lower Icknield Way, a prehistoric track that runs below the Chiltern Escarpment, runs through the village and aligns with the church mound.

 As well as the village of Edlesborough itself, the civil parish also includes the hamlets of Dagnall, Northall and part of Ringshall.
 Hudnall was transferred in 1885 to the parish of Little Gaddesden in Hertfordshire.

 Toponym

 The village toponym is derived from the Old English for "Eadwulf's barrow".
-The Domesday Book of 1086 records it as "Eddinberge"; records from 1413 list it as "Edlisburgh"; and some postcards found from 1911 are labelled with "Eddlesboro'" (though this is likely for the purpose of shortening the name for efficiency).
+The Domesday Book of 1086 records it as "Eddinberge"; and records from 1413 list it as "Edlisburgh".